h-albert-lee/what-I-read-2024/README.md

 Tidy Data (Journal of Statistical Software 2014)

 When Benchmarks are Targets: Revealing the Sensitivity of Large Language Model Leaderboards (ArXiv 2024)

+A Comprehensive Survey of Compression Algorithms for Language Models (ArXiv 2024)